 5 Three Person Games For Team Building Workshops

-They require a high level of cooperation between participants to achieve a common goal.
+They require high cooperation between participants to achieve a common goal.

 The small group size enables deeper connections and conversations to emerge.

-Three person games are versatile and can be used for various team building objectives like icebreakers, energizers, trust building activities, and more.
+Three-person games are versatile and can be used for various team-building objectives, such as icebreakers, energizers, trust-building activities, and more.

 1. Helium Stick